A Clearer Vision of Open-Mindedness

 Psychologists often employ a five-factor model to evaluate the core traits of an individual's personality.
 These categories are used to help understand and predict relationships between various personality types.
 They are usually measured with questionnaires.
 Subjects respond to a series of descriptive statements, reporting how accurately the sentences describe their own attitudes.

 Commonly referred to as the “Big Five”, these basic traits include extroversion, conscientiousness, neuroticism, agreeableness, and openness to experience.
-Psychologists define that last aspect as the degree to which a person is willing to consider new ideas and opportunities.
+Psychologists define that last aspect as the degree to which a person is willing to consider new ideas and beliefs, as well as opportunities.

-Since openness to experience measures receptivity to different ideas and situations, people who score high in this trait are considered open-minded.
+Since this trait measures receptivity to different ideas and situations, people who score high in it are considered open-minded.
 They tend to be intellectually curious, creative, and imaginative.

 While several reputed psychologists support the “Big Five” personality test and see it as an effective tool to measure open-mindedness, some others have dissented from this model.
 One common argument is that it does not explain all of human personality.
 Some psychologists feel it neglects other domains such as masculinity/feminity, honesty, seductiveness, or religiosity.
 If such traits were part of the test, some people would probably score differently in openness to experience.